hans-jorg/efm32gg-stk3700-gcc-cmsis/05-Blink/README.md

 This is the 5th version of Blink.
 It uses the same HAL for LEDs (STK3700).
 The main modification is the use of a non default clock frequency.

-The routines to change it are not part of CMSIS because the clock circuitry is up to the fabricant.
-The routines to control clock frequency for the EFM32GG are in the system-efm32gg-ext.c files, with the interface in system-efm32gg-ext.h.
+The routines to change it are not part of CMSIS because the clock circuitry is up to the manufacturer.
+The routines to control clock frequency for the EFM32GG are in the system-efm32gg-ext.c file, with the interface defined in system-efm32gg-ext.h.

     +--------------------------------------------+
     |              Application                   |